manishmadugula/Notes/os/notes-osconcepts.md

   - Switch from kernel to User mode.
   - Jumping to the proper location in the user program to resume that location.
 - The time it takes for the dispatcher to stop one process and start another running is known as the dispatch latency

+### Scheduler vs dispatcher
+- Procedure of selecting a process among various processes is done by the scheduler.
+- Once the scheduler has selected a process from the queue, the dispatcher comes into the picture, and it is the dispatcher who takes that process from the ready queue and moves it into the running state.

 ### Useful information for context switches
 - vmstat